Sonobeat Milestones II: The '70s +

 Al & Alec sessionsMay or June 1976

 According to the Sonobeat archives, folk-country-rock duo Al & Alec hold the distinction of being the last act Sonobeat producer Bill Josey Sr. records before becoming too ill to continue running his Blue Hole Sounds studio in Liberty Hill, Texas.
 The archives hold no known later-recorded tapes.
 Although little is known of Al & Alec, the Sonobeat archives indicate they cut five songs that appear to be originals, including White Walls of Santa Fe and Rebecca Lynn.
 At least two songs are backed by a country-rock band whose members are not named in the archives.
-None of Al & Alec's master tapes is dated but other markings on the tape boxes make it clear the recordings are made after Michele Murphy's final session in mid-April '76.
-None of the duo's tracks is released.
+None of Al & Alec's master tapes is dated, but other markings on the tape boxes make it clear the recordings are made after Michele Murphy's final session in mid-April '76.
+None of the duo's tracks is released, but it appears that Al & Alec or their back-up band are also the back-up band for Jeannine Hoke's June '76 Sonobeat single release.

 The David Flack Quorum album releaseJune 1976